chrisburnell/chrisburnell.com/src/posts/articles/decade.md

 Over the years of writing, editing, and not publishing, I regret almost every piece of work I’ve not published.
 I naïvely wanted to write prose that was ephemeral and rung true no matter how far into the future a reader might be.
 Sure,

 But this is an impossible task.
 There is an inescapable timeliness to words and prose.

+*[Webmaster]: an architect or engineer whose responsibilities include the maintenance of a website